dentremor/Software-Defined-Infrastrucure/doku.md

 $ openssl req -new -key device.key -out device.csr
 ```

-The interactive script starts again and we go through it preatty much the same as before, but we need to ensure that the common name match the ip-adress from the machine.
+The interactive script starts again and we go through it pretty much the same as before, but this time we need to ensure that the common name match the ip-adress from the machine.

 ```
 Common Name (eg, YOUR name) []: 141.62.75.103